 We like what Panasonic has done with the Lumix G100, making a camera designed for vloggers rather than just offering 4K video to a conventional camera design.
 We like the vari-angle screen, built-in viewfinder, high-tech three-mic array, the small size and the optional remote tripod grip.
-We're not so keen on the crop factor when shooting 4K video (the viewing angle becomes narrower) and there's no in-body stabilisation.
+When we reviewed the G100, we weren't so keen on the crop factor when shooting 4K video (the viewing angle becomes narrower), and it's also worth noting that there's no in-body stabilisation.
 But this is still a cute and affordable tool for content creators just starting out.

 Read more: Panasonic Lumix G100 review (opens in new tab)